Woman Charged in Fatal Stabbing on Cape Cod - NewsBreak

 ABC6.com

 TAUNTON, Mass.
 (WLNE) – The Bristol County District Attorney’s Office said a man was shot and killed in Taunton early Sunday morning.
-At 1:38 a.m.
-Taunton police received a 9-1-1 call for a man, later identified as 38-year-old Ross Copeland of Raynham, who was on the ground bleeding with a gunshot wound at the corner of Mason and Myrtle streets.
+The shooting happened just after 1:30 a.m. at the corner of Mason and Myrtle streets.
+There, District Attorney Thomas Quinn said police found 38-year-old Ross Copeland...

 Turnto10.com